cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

     }
 }
 ```
-With this helper method we can rewrite our query to be resilient to rafactoring in the following way:
+With this helper method we can rewrite our query to be resilient to refactoring in the following way:

 ```cs
 public class UserRepository